 When your property is empty, will the contents be emptied too?
 When it comes to commercial property, there may be millions of pounds worth of contents held within the building – such as computer equipment, data, raw materials, machinery and more.
 If you need help valuing the items within your empty commercial property, then get in touch with our brokers and we can discuss this in more detail with you.

 It’s worth considering the terms of the policy.
 This is where it can really pay dividends to get in touch with a specialist broker like Ellis David.
-This way you can speak to a team of experts that have many years experience organising cover for both private and commercial property owners.
+This way you can speak to a team of experts that have many years experience organising both private and commercial property owner cover.
 Our team will be able to give you competitive quotes and expert advice, as well as ensure that the policy is able to be converted, should your property become occupied sooner than you expected.

 To find out more about insuring a vacant commercial property, get in touch today for a quote.